nugraharzk/Kindle-app/README.md

 # KINDLE
 the MobProg project
-> please drop/uninstall old upp since there was lot of updates
+> please drop/uninstall old App since there was lot of updates

 ## Changelog
 * updated databases